computerfolks/thesis/README.md

 Finally, I ran 'ml_learning/runmodels.py'.
 This file leverages all models built in 'ml_learning/' by performing hyperparameter search for each on the train_validation, then training on train, and then testing on validation.
 The result for each model on each predictor is saved to a .txt file to be read by the user.

-I then tested the best performing model on the test data as well as the best performing baseline model on the test data.
+I then tested the best performing model from validation testing on the test data as well as the best performing baseline model from validation on the test data.
 Results are reported below.
 * Optimal Baseline Model
 	* Model Type: Random Forest
 	* Performance on Test Data: r^2 = 0.491